[email protected] Lagos, Nigeria

 20% of metrics drive 80% of results

-Category 1: Financial Performance Metrics
+Category 1: Financial Retail Performance Metrics

-1. Gross Margin Return on Investment (GMROI)
+1. Gross Margin Return on Investment (GMROI) - The #1 Retail KPI

-What It Measures
+What GMROI Measures

-GMROI = Gross Profit ÷ Average Inventory Cost
+GMROI = Gross Profit / Average Inventory Cost

 GMROI tells you if your inventory investment is generating adequate returns.
 A GMROI of 3.0 means you earn $3 in gross profit for every $1 invested in inventory.

-Benchmark: 2.5-3.5 is healthy for most retail.
-Below 2.0 indicates inventory problems.
+Benchmark: 2.5-3.5 is healthy for most retail categories.
+Below 2.0 indicates inventory profitability problems requiring immediate attention.

 2. Gross Margin Percentage

-Gross Margin % = ((Revenue - COGS) ÷ Revenue) × 100
+Gross Margin % = ((Revenue - COGS) / Revenue) x 100

 Tracks pricing power and cost control.
 Declining margins signal pricing pressure or rising costs that must be addressed.